ashraf789/Dot-Net-Project-Shoping-site/README.md

 #why i develop it ?
-i develop this dot net project for my university semester project show its about online shoping system app
+i develop this dot net project for my university semester project its about online shoping system web site

 #used visual studio
 this project create by using visual studio 2013 and also i run this on visual studio 2010